Dclark2434/Dclark2434/README.md

 👋 Hi there, welcome to my GitHub profile!
 I'm @dclark2434, an aspiring cloud engineer.
 I'm passionate about learning and working with various technologies in the field of system administration, engineering, and DevOps.

-## Skills and Technologies
-Here are the key technologies that I focus on:

-Python <br>
-Bash<br>
-Terraform

 ## Learning Journey
 As a cloud computing student at WGU and an IT Support Lead at a large enterprise, I'm actively expanding my knowledge and honing my skills.